AAIP draw results 2026

 When is the next AAIP draw?

-With the latest rounds in mid-May 2026and Alberta's “as needed” rhythm, the next AAIP draw is expected within weeks, most likely another Opportunity Stream or targeted Express Entry round.
+With the latest rounds in early June 2026 and Alberta's “as needed” rhythm, the next AAIP draw is expected within weeks, most likely another Opportunity Stream or targeted Express Entry round.
 Alberta does not pre-announce dates, so treat any forecast as an estimate.
 The only confirmed schedule is the official alberta.ca processing-information page, bookmark this tracker and we will re-date it as soon as each new round is published.

 Reading the AAIP draw results 2026 and waiting for a round you can actually clear?
 Use our free AAIP calculator to estimate your Worker EOI score, then contact us to map the fastest realistic route.

-Working under a licensed RCIC (CICC #R706497), our team can lift your EOI for the Alberta Opportunity Stream, target a higher-bar pathway like the Accelerated Tech Pathway or Dedicated Health Care Pathway through the enhanced Alberta Express Entry Stream, or set Alberta against your federal Express Entry / CRS standing and other provincial nominee programs within your wider route to permanent residence.
-We never guarantee an outcome, but we make sure your profile is as strong as the rules allow.
+Working under a licensed RCIC (CICC #R706497), our team can lift your EOI for the Alberta Opportunity Stream, target a higher-bar pathway like the Accelerated Tech Pathway or Dedicated Health Care Pathway through the enhanced Alberta Express Entry Stream, or set Alberta against your federal Express Entry / Comprehensive Ranking System (CRS) standing, compare it with the latest federal Express Entry draw results and category-based draws, and weigh it against other provincial nominee programs within your wider route to permanent residence.
+We never guarantee an outcome, but we make sure your profile is as strong as the rules allow, so you are ready the moment the next AAIP draw results 2026 land in a pathway you can clear.
 See our fees for how we work.

 Frequently asked questions